 There is inconsistency with the various counties as to whether you sign the license with your maiden name or your married name.
 The truth is, signing with either name is acceptable to the county, but the DMV prefers you sign with your maiden name.

-Some brides who signed with their married name have had trouble with the DMV changing their name on their driver’s license.
-One more tip about changing your name: It seems to work best if you change your name with Social Security before you change your driver’s license. .
+Some brides who signed with their married name have had trouble at the DMV, when changing the name on their driver’s license.

 After your ceremony, mail the license back to the county and the county will return it to you a week or so later.
 For more information and to locate a County Clerk & Recorder’s Office near you, go online and search for (county name) Colorado Marriage License.